fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 ## Brief Introduction -
 Credit card fraud is becoming very common nowadays.
 It is a fraud committed using a credit card to obtain goods or services or to make payment to another account, which is controlled by a criminal.

 Detecting these types of fraud is a challenging task as it requires detecting fraudulent transactions out of millions of daily transactions.
-Due to the enormous amount of data, it is now nearly impossible for human specialists to identify meaningful patterns from transaction data.
+Due to the enormous amount of data, it is nearly impossible for human specialists to identify meaningful patterns from transaction data.
 However, employing machine learning models these types of fraudulent transactions can be detected with some success.

 ## Aims and Objective -
 To build  Machine Learning models that can to detect the fraudulent transactions in the (anonymized) real-world dataset obtained from european credit card users.